Keeping Chickens in the UK: A Complete Guide to DEFRA Registration, Council Rules & Bird Flu Updates (2026)

 Your tenancy agreement is your contract with the council or housing association.
 It will have a section on pets or animals.

-• If it clearly says “no poultry” or “no livestock,” then I’m afraid the answer is no.
+• If it clearly says “no poultry” or “no livestock,” then I am afraid the answer is no

-• If it’s unclear or doesn’t mention it, you must contact your housing officer and get written permission before you buy any birds.
+• If it is unclear or does not mention it, you must contact your housing officer and get written permission before you buy any birds

 They will want to know:

-• How many you plan to keep (again, 3-4 is a sensible number to ask for).
+• How many you plan to keep (again, 3 to 4 is a sensible number to ask for)

-As tenancy experts at Shelter UK advise, always get permission in writing.
+As tenancy experts advise, always get permission in writing.
 A verbal ‘yes’ from a housing officer who leaves their job is no help to you.
 You need a paper or email trail.

 What About Keeping Chickens on an Allotment?